carpegavin/Daily-Planner/README.md

 - created this repo with a readme.md
 - set the HTML framework with rows for each hour with a save button
 - Javascript
- - added current time function with moment
+   - added a moment() for the current time